jw-fang/illumina-NGS-QC-summary/README.md

 # Illumina QC Summary Automation
 The python script were created to automate the extraction of QC parameters from Illumina Miseq and Nextseq platforms.
 2 scripts are available in this project to facilitate this purpose.

-Original script is available if the latest version does not work on your device.
+Original script (v1) is available if the latest version does not work on your device. v2 - Adds prompt for selection of QC paramters, revamped the code v2.1 - Convert global variables to functions

 # export.py
 This script will be useful if your sequencing runs were stored in servers.
 Not necessary for actual script.